 Stories to read right now: Changing the World One Scholar at a Time: New Free Resource Launches; and When Less Is More: Cities Unlock the Potential of Micro-Philanthropy.

-Inside Philanthropy really has earned its spot on this list, living up to its reputation and commitment to changing our world with the perfect balance of hard-hitting and kindhearted.
+Inside Philanthropy lives up to its reputation and commitment to changing our world with the perfect balance of hard-hitting and kindhearted.